syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/Customizing-PullableContent.md

 {% endhighlight %}

-The final output of the sample of SfPullToRefresh adapting list view as its pullable content is as follows:
+The final output of the sample of SfPullToRefresh adapting ListView as its pullable content is as follows:

 <div style="text-align:center" markdown="1">
 ![](customizing_pullableContent_images/ListView_Refresh_Android.gif)